 Have a think about this scenario: It’s dark.
 You hear a noise, you begin to feel scared, and your heart starts pounding.
 And now think about this one: It’s dark.
 You hear a noise, your heart starts pounding and you begin to feel scared.
 Which is true?

 In reality, both are true.
-Your brain and body are constantly talking to each other with each other.
+Your brain and body are constantly talking to each other.
 The physiological state of the body which is encoded in the heart, among other body organs, is relayed to the brain constantly, on every single heartbeat.
 Our feelings and mood are influenced by our heart rate.

 Returning to the example of music, recent research published in the BJM’s Open Heart journal found that underlying tempo of different types of music has an effect on heart rate and blood pressure.